Sergio Pérez: 2023: Championship runner-up

 In Hungary, Pérez finished third after qualifying in ninth and also got Driver of the Day.

 Pérez qualified third in Belgium, a few tenths behind Charles Leclerc but started second due to teammate Verstappen's gearbox penalty.
 He qualified eighth for the Sprint Shootout after not getting to complete a final lap, and due to damage after contact with Hamilton could not finish the sprint.
-In the race he overtook Leclerc on the first lap.
+In the race, he overtook Leclerc on the first lap.
 He later lost the lead to Verstappen and finished second.

-After narrowly missing out on the podium in the Netherlands, in Italy he qualified fifth despite an engine issue in FP3.
+After narrowly missing out on the podium in the Netherlands, in Italy, Pérez qualified fifth despite an engine issue in FP3.
 He started behind both Ferraris, Verstappen and Russell.
-In the race he started on medium tyres, overtook Russell, and later pitted for hard tyres.
+In the race, he started on medium tyres, overtook Russell, and later pitted for hard tyres.
 He narrowly missed out on undercutting both Ferraris but overtook them anyway, finishing second.

-After finishing 8th in Singapore and retiring in Japan two times in one race which allowed Lewis Hamilton to close up to him in the fight for second in the championship, Pérez entered Qatar needing to outscore teammate Verstappen by 32 points to keep his title hopes alive but he qualified 13th for the main race and 8th for the sprint.
+After finishing 8th in Singapore and retiring in Japan two times in one race which allowed Lewis Hamilton to close up to him in the fight for second in the championship, Pérez entered Qatar needing to outscore teammate Verstappen by 32 points to keep his title hopes alive but he qualified 13th for the main race and eighth for the sprint.
 In the sprint he was making progress when he got collected by Esteban Ocon after the Alpine driver collided with Nico Hülkenberg and spun into Pérez.
 The damage ended his race which knocked him out of title contention confirming Verstappen as the 2023 World Champion.
-He finished 10th in the main race after multiple penalties.
+He finished tenth in the main race after multiple penalties.
 In the United States Grand Prix, he finished in 4th place.
-In the next race, the Mexican Grand Prix, he collided with Leclerc while trying to overtake him around the outside, forcing him to retire from his home race on the first lap.
-Despite this, he finished 4th in Brazil and 3rd in Las Vegas, securing 2nd place in the Drivers' Championship and giving Red Bull Racing their first ever 1-2 in the Championship.
-Pérez finished the season with 285 points, with 2 wins, 2 pole positions, 9 podiums and 2 fastest laps.
+In the next race, the Mexico City Grand Prix, he collided with Leclerc while trying to overtake him around the outside, forcing him to retire from his home race on the first lap.
+Despite this, he finished fourth in Brazil and 3rd in Las Vegas, securing second place in the Drivers' Championship and giving Red Bull Racing their first ever 1-2 in the Championship.
+Pérez finished the season with 285 points, with two wins, two pole positions, nine podiums and two fastest laps.